serras/poke-fun/guide/architecture.md

 }
 ```

 Arrow solves this problem with [`resourceScope` blocks](https://arrow-kt.io/learn/coroutines/resource-safety/).
 The code above can be rewritten with any nesting, given that they implement [`AutoCloseable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-auto-closeable/).
+In the given code `KtorPokemonTcgApi` does not implement `AutoCloseable`, you **task** is to do so.

 ```kotlin
 resourceScope {